If you are reading this it is highly likely that a portion of your emails are landing in SPAM.

 You should get alerted if your email campaign has > 5% bounce rate.

 SendX automatically removes all hard bounce email address from your list as soon as we detect it for the first time.
 This ensures that your domain reputation does not get spoiled by repeated email bounces.

 This feature was introduced by Gmail in 2015.
 If someone blocks your email, you will never be allowed in there inbox again (until they unblock you).
 Needless to say if this happens a lot with the emails from your domain then your domain reputation will take a toll.

 35).
 An unusually high number of abandoned emails in your list

 For SPAM filters this smells more like a purchased list.
 List sellers bloat up their list size (to sell at a higher price) with abandoned emails.
-These addresses don't bounce so they get lesser complaints from there buyers.

 36).
 Having SPAM trap emails in your list

 These are like the secret agents of SPAM filters.